She silently survived years of sexual violence. Now, she speaks out for herself—and others. “If you’re allowed to talk, you’re allowed to heal.”

 Gail Gardner described herself as a pastoral counselor, teacher, advocate, listener, encourager, writer, and thriver.

 “When a child is sexually abused, there is a part of their childhood that has been taken from them,” she recognized.
 “To heal from this, it needs to be recognized as a kind of loss, a kind of grieving.
 Telling your story will be the beginning of your healing.
-You will see light at the end of the tunnel.”
+You will begin to see some light at the end of the proverbial tunnel.”

 While working on her memoir, Gail visited the police department to obtain her case records from 31 years prior.
 Once labeled a cold case, the investigation into Gail’s rape had been reopened.